 Now, staying consistent doesn’t mean showing up every single day.
 It means showing up when it matters, at whatever frequency you have the capacity to show up.

-Can only post on Instagram once a week?
+Can you only post on Instagram once a week?
 Great, do that and make it absolutely awesome.
-Can only write one email to your email subscribers a month?
+Can you only write one email to your email subscribers a month?
 No worries, it’s better that they hear from you once a month than not at all.

 And when it comes to delivering a seamless, positive experience to your clients or customers, that’s a must.
 Why?
 Well, one study reported that 86% of customers in the U.S. said they stopped doing business with a company because of a bad experience.